Karunabist/learning/README.md

-# Learning 👀 to solve problems
+# Learning 👀 to solve problems(Matrix and Tensor and operation/function on them)

 **a.
 The process of learning anything.**